The next festival will be July 1-5, 2015.

 The 2014 festival: Local - global for 25 years.

 In 2014 the festival will celebrate it's 25th anniversary, and for the first time the festival will go on for five days, starting on Wednesday July 2nd.
-The theme for the festival will be released in February, and the full program in April 2014.

 As always The Førde Traditional and World Music Festival will invite the audiance to experience music in unique surroundings; by the fjord, on the mountain top, in the woods and at the riverside and in small and large concert halls.

 During five days of festival we will organise some 100 events at around 30 venues, with more than 300 artists from 30 nations.

 Download festival program in English